 A grant is money you're not expected to pay back.
 For this reason, grants are a very sought-after form of financial aid.

 Scholarships are like grants in that you're not required to pay them back.
 While scholarships can be given based on either need or merit, they're often awarded for academic performance.
 Organizations of all types and sizes sponsor scholarships, including colleges and universities themselves, and often all you have to do to be considered for one is submit an application.

 Work-study is a program funded by the federal government that allows students to receive financial aid in exchange for working on campus.
 When available, work-study can be a convenient form of aid.
 Students in the program usually work a set number of hours per week on or around campus and are able to schedule their hours around classes.

-There are several kinds of savings accounts that can help pay for college, the most popular being the 529 Plan.
-A 529 Plan is an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
+There are several kinds of savings accounts that can help pay for college; the most popular is the 529 Plan, which is an education savings plan designed to help families set aside funds for future college costs.
 Check with your parents, grandparents or guardian to see whether they have a 529 set up for you and if you can make additional contributions for the remainder of high school.

 Another option is serving in the Military for a set amount of time.
 For decades, Americans have enjoyed educational benefits in return for military service.
 There are numerous programs designed to help service members receive an education before, during and after their service commitments.
 From officer training programs to the Post-9/11 GI Bill and on-base educational opportunities, the Military spends millions of dollars annually educating its troops.

 Get tips for selecting a school that is covered by financial assistance.

 Use these tips to ensure your application is correct.